aj112358/ML_Notes/02_End_to_End_Machine_Learning_Project/02_notes.md

 ## 2.3 - Discover and Visualize the Data to Gain Insights

+So far, we have only taken a very high-level look at the data when we downloaded it (cf. 2.2.3 above).
+In this step, we invest our time in looking deeper into the data.

+**NOTE: We must only explore the _training set_ and NOT the test set!!!**

+In case we want to add things to the stratified training set we wish to explore, we can simply create a copy of it to fool around with.
+This way, the original is kept unchanged.

 ### 2.3.1 - Visualizing Geographical Data
 ### 2.3.2 - Looking for Correlations

 ### 2.3.3 - Experimenting with Attribute Combinations